opensearch-project/documentation-website/_getting-started/security.md

       allowed_actions:
         - <index permissions>
 ```
+{% include copy.html %}

-Using this structure you can configure a new role to give access to specific indexes.
-For example, see the following configuration:
+Using this structure you can configure a new role to give access to specific indexes, such as the following example configuration:

 ```
 human_resources: